What is a Cellular Terminal?

-A cellular terminal is a box with an antenna that gives you instant cellular connectivity so you can hook up any device that works through a phone line and requires a dial tone, including regular telephone handsets, security systems and freeze alarms.
-A cellular terminal, which is also called a “fixed cellular terminal” or FCT, works anywhere there is a cell signal.
+A cellular terminal is a piece of telecommunications equipment that provides instant connectivity to a cellular network.
+You can use a cellular terminal as an alternative to a landline phone connection to hook up any device that works through a phone line and requires a dial tone, including regular telephone handsets, modems, freeze alarms and home security systems.
+Also called a “fixed cellular terminal” or FCT, a cellular terminal works anywhere there is a cell signal.

 A cellular terminal is a modest investment.
-The box itself starts at about $250.
+The cost of the equipment starts at about $250.
 Activation usually costs about $10 a month by adding it to your current cell phone calling plan as another line.
-Just be sure to check with your carrier that they provide coverage where the cellular terminal will be located.
+Be sure that your carrier provides coverage where you will be using your cellular terminal and that the equipment you buy is compatible with that network.

 Ways to Use a Cellular Terminal